Masker-Li/ChemSelML/DataSet/processed/dev_2/ReadMe.md

-Due to the size of the file, we have compressed and split the training set data file and the model trained by PhysOrg-RF model:
+Due to the size of the file, we have compressed and split the training set data file and the model file trained by PhysOrg-RF:
   - MolGraph_Ar_dev_2.pt
   - MolGraph_R_dev_2.pt
   - ReactionDataset_ArR_dev_2.pt